benswift/benswift.github.io/research.md

 of Computer Science at the [Australian National University](https://cecs.anu.edu.au/people/ben-swift).
-I'm interested in computational art, data visualisation, human-computer interaction, hardware hacking/making (particularly towards creative ends) and the intersection of code, creativity and culture as those boundaries dissolve in the modern world.
+I'm interested in computational art, data visualisation, human-computer interaction, hardware hacking/making (particularly in pursuit of creative ends) and the intersection of code, creativity and culture as those boundaries dissolve in the modern world.
 I lead the [code/creativity/culture group](https://cs.anu.edu.au/code-creativity-culture/) at the ANU Research School of Computer Science (you should check out the [c/c/c group's projects page](https://cs.anu.edu.au/code-creativity-culture/projects/) as well).